Apples to Apples: Comparing Doctor of Medical Science Degrees

 • Curriculum

 • I’m going back to school to be a better clinician.
 Period.
 I’m not interested in healthcare law, policy, or disaster preparedness.
-Those are no doubt interesting and helpful courses for those in public health but they won’t help me better care for my patients.
+Those are no doubt interesting and helpful courses for those in public health.
+However, they won’t help me better care for my patients.
 I wanted a clinical doctorate and so the curriculum had to be obviously clinical.

 • In the updated Doctor of Medical Science Comparison Grid, quasi-clinical tracks are listed as “Advanced Practice” as they’re often advertised.